EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Formatting of Message 1 {#asym-msg1-form}

-message_1 SHALL be a CBOR array as defined below
+message_1 SHALL be a sequence CBOR elements as defined below

 ~~~~~~~~~~~ CDDL
 message_1 = (